 Work as an author or editor for the following company, with compensation as listed below:

 - UpToDate, receiving compensation for authorship.

 Mr. Bloom, a thyroid cancer survivor, is co-founder and Executive Director of ThyCa: Thyroid Cancer Survivors’ Association, Inc., where he directs the overall organization, including: operational, technological, and financial management, and maintains collaborations with numerous professional, patient, and community organizations.
-He works closely with the ThyCa Volunteer Board of Directors and committee coordinators.
-He leads committee development and directs fundraising.
+He works closely with the ThyCa volunteer Board of Directors and committee coordinators.
+Mr. Bloom leads committee development and directs fundraising.
 He also develops the program for the Annual International Thyroid Cancer Survivors' Conference and recruits all professional speakers.
-He is a member of the American Board of Internal Medicine Endocrinology, Diabetes, and Metabolism Board.
+Mr. Bloom is a member of the American Board of Internal Medicine Endocrinology, Diabetes, and Metabolism Board.

 Previously, Mr. Bloom served as an Applications Engineer for Eclipsys Corporation where he designed and implemented workflow streamlining applications for large health care organizations.
 He also developed custom and standard reports, and prepared teaching materials and trained clients in the use of Eclipsys’ database structure and reporting system.